2010 Chicago Bears season

-The 2010 Chicago Bears season was the franchise's 91st season overall in the National Football League.
-Coming off a disappointing 7–9 record in the 2009 season and failing to qualify for the NFL playoffs for a third consecutive season, the Bears sought to develop their roster and improve on their record in 2010, particularly their standing in the NFC North.
+The 2010 season was the Chicago Bears' 91st in the National Football League (NFL) and their seventh under head coach Lovie Smith.

+Coming off a 7–9 record in the 2009 season and failing to qualify for the NFL playoffs for a third consecutive season, the Bears sought to develop their roster and improve on their record in 2010, particularly their standing in the NFC North.
 All Bears home games were scheduled to be played at Soldier Field.
 With their final regular season record at 11–5, the Bears improved drastically on their 2009 record.
 Their regular season finished with their first playoff appearance since the Super Bowl season of 2006, winning the NFC North division and earning a bye as the NFC's second seed.
 The Bears won their first game in the Divisional round of the playoffs, defeating the Seattle Seahawks, to advance to the NFC Championship game.
 However, their season came to an end with a 21–14 loss to their longtime rivals and eventual Super Bowl champion Green Bay Packers.

 This was the last time the Bears won the NFC North and appeared in the postseason until 2018.
-This was also the last year the Bears won a playoff game.
+This is also the most recent season the Bears won a playoff game.